Lancashire Wildlife Trust

 The Lancashire Wildlife Trust or Wildlife Trust for Lancashire, Manchester and North Merseyside is a wildlife trust covering the county of Lancashire and parts of Greater Manchester and Merseyside in England.

 It includes all of the ceremonial county of Lancashire, including the unitary authority districts of Blackburn with Darwen and Blackpool; from Greater Manchester the districts of Bolton, Bury, Manchester, Oldham, Rochdale, Salford and Wigan; and from Merseyside the districts of Liverpool, Sefton, Knowsley and St Helens.
 It also covers adjacent areas of the Irish Sea including parts of Morecambe Bay and Liverpool Bay.

 The trust is part of the Wildlife Trusts partnership, which is the UK's leading conservation charity dedicated to all wildlife.
 The network of 47 local Wildlife Trusts and its junior branch, Wildlife Watch, work together with local communities to protect wildlife in all habitats across the UK, in towns, countryside, wetlands and seas.

+The trust's mission is to work towards a region richer in wildlife by creating, restoring, connecting and enhancing habitats; to help people connect to nature and encourage them to take action to protect it; and to work towards public recognition that a healthy environment rich in wildlife is essential for human health and wellbeing.